- How Sleep Works

-Air conditioners are typically considered an essential feature of the home.
+For many, air conditioners are considered an essential feature of the home.
 They account for around 6 percent of all electricity used in the United States.
 Each year, homeowners spend approximately $29 billion on proper air conditioning.
 It’s true that air conditioners can get pricey, but energy waste is also a growing concern among consumers.
 Shopping smartly means taking multiple factors into account to find the best air conditioner for your individual cooling needs.

-In this guide, we’ll share with you our top picks for the best air conditioners of 2018.
-After much research, including reviewing customer testimonials and unit specifications, we’re confident that the window air conditioners on this list are up to the task of keeping your house cool and comfortable.
+In this guide, we’ll share with you our top picks for the best air conditioners of 2019.
+After much research, including reviewing customer testimonials and unit specifications, we’re confident that the air conditioners on this list are up to the task of keeping your house cool and comfortable.